Roslyn Union Free School District: 2004 financial scandal

-In February 2004, Rebekah Rombom, as editor-in-chief of The Hilltop Beacon, the Roslyn High School newspaper, was preparing the March issue when she was given information that a woman had stolen money from the school district two years earlier, but was allowed to resign quietly without criminal charges.
+As editor-in-chief of The Hilltop Beacon, the Roslyn High School newspaper, Rebekah Rombom was preparing the March 2004 issue when she learned that a woman, who had stolen money from the school district two years prior, had been allowed to resign quietly without facing criminal charges.

 As Rombom researched the story for her newspaper, she discovered that the woman, who had embezzled at least $250,000, was Pamela Gluckin, the school district's former assistant superintendent for business, but she was told she could not use Gluckin's name in her article.
 She was also told that she needed to show the article to her principal and the director of community relations before publication; both read it and did not request any changes.
 One of the interviews conducted by Rombom was with then-superintendent Frank Tassone, who was eventually implicated as a co-conspirator.

 Once published, the article prompted the opening of a criminal investigation, which led to the indictments of Gluckin and Tassone – both of whom initially pleaded not guilty.
 In 2005, a state audit was issued by then-New York State comptroller Alan G. Hevesi, which detailed the full extent of the financial abuses by the top officials of the school district from 1996 to 2004.
 The investigation found that officials had stolen $11.2 million from the district, and that at least 26 other officials besides Tassone and Gluckin had benefited from the embezzlement.

 Tassone eventually pleaded guilty, and in 2006, he was sentenced to 4 to 12 years in prison.
 He was released in February 2010 and still receives his annual state pension of $173,495, as the New York State constitution guarantees that promised public employee retirement benefits cannot be diminished or taken away, even for convicted felons.
 Gluckin pleaded guilty and was sentenced to 3 to 9 years behind bars; she was released in 2011 and received half of her state pension.
 The other half, about $21,000 per year, was pledged to the school district as part of her repayment of the funds that she stole.

 In the next school board election, voters replaced four of the seven board members, along with the president of the board.
 Additionally, the community rejected the school and library budgets; this was the first time in over 20 years that the school budget was voted down, and the only time in the Bryant Library's history.

 A budget revote was held that July, and the Roslyn Community approved the revised $78M budget.

 On April 25, 2020, Bad Education, a film based on the scandal, premiered on HBO, where it won an Emmy Award for Outstanding Television Movie.